utiasDSL/rigeo/README.md

   sets of points.
 * Compute convex hulls for degenerate sets of points (i.e., points that live in some lower-dimensional subspace than the ambient space).
+* Uniform random sampling inside of and on the surface of ellipsoids.

 ## Installation